Boston hardcore: 2020s

-During the start of the 2020s many new Boston Hardcode bands began to pop up.
-In 2023, Revolver magazine released an article highlighting the top 7 Boston hardcore bands leading the new wave in the state, these included Adrienne, Anklebiter, Burning Lord, C4, Move BHC, Restraining Order and Risk.
-However Adrienne and Ankle Bitter quickly disbanded in 2024.
+In 2023, Revolver published an article highlighting seven bands leading the state's new wave of hardcore, including Adrienne, Anklebiter, Burning Lord, C4, Move BHC, Restraining Order and Risk.
+Adrienne and Anklebiter later disbanded in 2024.
+Additional bands associated with the era include Haywire, Final Gasp, Hard Target, Blood Tithe, Buried Dreams, Grasp and Street Power, many of whom became prominent within the New England DIY touring circuit.
+Haywire gained wider recognition through extensive international touring during the decade, including a 2025 European tour with Dropkick Murphys.
+In 2026, Haywire and Dropkick Murphys released the collaborative split LP New England Forever, featuring original songs and covers from both bands.

+The decade saw wider recognition for Fleshwater, a spinoff featuring members of Vein.fm, whose blend of alternative metal and shoegaze gained mainstream attention through touring and festival appearances.

-In 2021 Shadows Fall reunited and released new material for the first time in 12 years in 2024.
-Boston hardcore stables Slapshot also announced their retirement and embarked on their final tours in 2025.
+The decade saw the return of several influential legacy acts.
+Blood for Blood reunited during the 2020s and signed a deal with Roadrunner Records ahead of their first new material in over two decades.
+Shadows Fall reunited in 2021 and released new material for the first time in over a decade in 2024.
+Slapshot announced their retirement in 2025 and embarked on a farewell tour.

 Culture

 Straight edge

 Straight edge has long been impactful on Boston hardcore.
 The ideology came to Boston after the members of the Boston Crew saw Black Flag at Irving Plaza in New York City.
 There, they met Henry Rollins who told them about straight edge.
 On their drive back to Boston, the members of the crew decided they "were going to make a conscious decision to take on this whole straight edge thing".
 Boston hardcore musicians and took a more militant stance to the ideology.
 In Tony Rettman's book Straight Edge A Clear-Headed Hardcore Punk History (2017), multiple proponents say that although straight edge was first thought of in Washington D.C., it was "solidified" as an ideology in Boston.
 The band Slapshot and their debut album Back on the Map which was released in 1985 both made significant contributions to the rise of straight edge ideology in Boston.
 With their lyrics being described as “the crux of the straight edge movement’s beliefs” in Boston.

 Straight edge remained prominent in Boston, with straight edge members being a part of Converge, Have Heart, American Nightmare, All That Remains and Killswitch Engage.
 It experienced a major resurgence in the 1990s with youth crew revival bands such as In My Eyes, Bane and Ten Yard Fight.